-If you are married, but don’t have children and you die without a Will, your spouse would receive your entire estate.
+If you are married, but do not have children, and you die without a Will, your spouse would receive your entire estate.

-You may want some money to go to other family members, such as your parents; siblings; nephews; nieces; cousins.
+You may want some money to go to other family members, such as your parents, siblings, nephews, nieces or cousins.

 You may want to know this will happen on your death, rather than being reliant on your spouse’s Will (if they have one) doing this for you on their death; otherwise their blood relatives will inherit on your spouse’s death and nothing that was once yours will pass to your side of the family.

 You have children

 Whether you are married or not, if you have children a Will is the only way to provide for them in the way you think appropriate, at the time you think appropriate.

 If you are married and have children, without a Will, your children may receive assets on your death, when you may wish everything to go to your spouse.
 Equally, you may want your children to receive more or less than the rules set out.